This page will be updated at least once daily to reflect the latest statistics on the spread of the coronavirus for the state of Victoria.

 In Victoria at the current time:

-- 4277 cases may indicate community transmission - a decrease of one since yesterday
+- 4277 cases may indicate community transmission - an increase of one since yesterday

-- 119 are in metropolitan Melbourne under the Second Step of our roadmap
+- 76 are in metropolitan Melbourne under the Third Step of our roadmap

-- 3 are in regional local government areas under the Third Step of our roadmap.
-The three cases are in Greater Shepparton.
-There are now no active cases in Mitchell Shire
+- There are no cases in regional local government areas under the Third Step of our roadmap

 Of the total cases: